Frequently Asked Questions

 1. Why has Council decided to proceed with a building expansion for ECC?

-Since our first Sunday gathering in Beaumont nine years ago, we have grown to the point where Council and the Core Team feel strongly that a new facility is needed to help share God’s good news message so that as many people in the community as possible (now and in the future) will come to know Him.
+Since our first Sunday gathering in Beaumont in 2006, we have grown to the point where Council and the Core Team feel strongly that a new facility is needed to help share God’s good news message so that as many people in the community as possible (now and in the future) will come to know Him.
 Eaglemont Christian Church leadership has been confident of God’s simple word to ‘move forward’ since our Council meeting in December 2013.
+Our Core Team members confirmed that desire to move forward, voting 90% in favour of proceeding with the building expansion.

 Ultimately the Faith Expansion Capital Campaign is about far more than a new building.
 It’s about expanding our faith and serving as many people as possible in our community in the hope of leading them to their own walk with Christ.